Spirulina is a natural protein supplement made from nutritionally dense blue-green algae that grow naturally in subtropical lakes.

-Also, anyone who is on a weight loss program finds spirulina to be an excellent supplement which provides the body with a maximum nutritional support that it needs to thrive.
+Also, anyone who is on a weight loss program finds spirulina to be an excellent supplement that provides the body with maximum nutritional support that it needs to thrive.
 When using spirulina astonishing improvements can be achieved in people with:

 - Intestinal ulcers